RackunSec/linkedin-employee-osint/README.md

 There are different options available.
 Each is it's own block of code.
 * Employee names only
 * Employee names + titles (CSV)
+* Searching all of LinkedIn (not just the target company page)

 ## Usage
 This tool requires you to have a Linkedin.com account to use.